informationgrid/ingrid-portal-ng/user/plugins/ingrid-detail/README.md

     bin/gpm install ingrid-detail

-This will install the In Grid Detail plugin into your `/user/plugins`-directory within Grav.
+This will install the InGrid Detail plugin into your `/user/plugins`-directory within Grav.
 Its files can be found under `/your/site/grav/user/plugins/ingrid-detail`.

 ### Manual Installation